 Some staff and learners need to carry out complex, robust and reproduceable searches including for systematic review and informing research.
 These advanced searches should be conducted in healthcare databases via the provider interfaces, and can be supported by your library service.
 Information on how to access and use these databases is linked below.
-For any further support please contact your library
+For any further support please see our user guide or contact your library

 Databases contain references to journal articles, guidelines, manuscripts, dissertations and book chapters.
 The following databases can be accessed anywhere.
 An NHS OpenAthens username and password is required to access those databases marked with an asterisk(*).